worldline/angular-training/docs/src/forms/README.md

 Do not forget to import `FormsModule` when using template-driven forms
 :::

-If you group the form fields in a `form` element, you can take advantage of these nice possibilities:
+If you group the form fields in a `form` element (which you definitely should), you can take advantage of these nice possibilities:

 - Get a reference to the whole form by capturing `ngForm` (example: `#formRef="ngForm"`).
-This allows for example to get the validity status of the whole form
+This allows, for example, to get the validity status of the whole form
 - Listen to the submit event of the form using `(ngSubmit)`

 :::tip
-Prefer listening to `(ngSubmit)` rather than the `(click)` on the submit button because the former supports the submission via the *enter* key on the keyboard.
+Prefer listening to `(ngSubmit)` on the `<form>` tag rather than the `(click)` on the submit button because the former supports the submission via the *enter* key on the keyboard and increases the accessibility of the form.
 :::

 The following project illustrates the usage of `ngForm` and ̀`ngSubmit`.